 Each offers a great service to boaters, but has its own unique focus and distinctions, along with advantages and benefits.

 Here is a brief primer and overview to explain what a club is, as well as a summary of other boating programs.

 Boat Clubs are designed for folks who want to access a versatile fleet of boats on a regular basis, at an affordable cost of entry.

-While clubs in general may differ in their membership structure, Freedom Boat Clubs all operate with a 1x entry fee and locked-in monthly dues.
+While clubs in general may differ in their membership structure, Freedom Boat Clubs all operate with a 1x entry fee and monthly dues.
 FBC members have unlimited access to the club fleet, but do not own them and never incur any service or storage fees.
 Reservations are made through a proprietary online system.